finom/tsimmes/README.md

 bala.js [![npm version](https://badge.fury.io/js/balajs.svg)](https://badge.fury.io/js/balajs)
 ============

-### A function for elements selection in 251 ASCII chars (less than ¼ KB)!
+### A function for elements selection in 226 ASCII chars (less than ¼ KB)!

-**bala.js** is a function that allows you to select elements on a web page and get rid of jQuery in most of cases.
+**bala.js** is a function that allows you to select elements on a web page.
 Think of it as of `document.querySelectorAll` on steroids.

 ```js
 const buttons = $('.button');